 Sony has nothing to lose.
 There will always be a need for their hardware, their licencing fees to create umd's and the money they get for selling expensive memory sticks.
 Since they control the storage medium they have the potential to still make a lot of money.

 I was at a restaurant tonight, and I had a crowd of little kids behind me watching me play a game.
 This device attracts so much attention.
 The only thing it's missing is the right software.
 Sony has the ability to release some code and within a few days people will have built software that requires their hardware.
 Sony won't be able to make PSP units fast enough.
 The problem is, Sony probably wants to sell their own software and create their own content channels.
 They can charge people to use their VOIP software while some guys on a message board compile a skype app that they release for free.
 If people start seeing other people using PSP's as their cell phone with some sort of PSP VOIP software it would create a massive demand for PSPs everwhere.
+I truely believe that open source has the possibility to sell hardware.
+If any manufacturer out there can figure out a way to make money off just selling hardware in massive quanities, they would have a successful product if they release an open sourced core to their product.

 Plus it would be helping out the small businesses out there, software programmers and freelancers who don't have the cash to build their own system and create games for it.
 They can just do what they do best and create innovative software for an already established platform with a widespread, worldwide user base.
 They coudl charge anythign they want for it, and can pay sony if they wanted to burn the software onto UMD's and to be sold in ebgames and the rest of the stores sony has it's products in.